- Allison Grandits

 Study Engineering in Georgia

-Week 2021, I am highlighting engineering programs within the state of Georgia.
+In honor of National Engineers Week, I am highlighting engineering programs within the state of Georgia.
 While there are only 5 colleges that offer engineering degrees, the University System of Georgia has created Pathway options, and many private schools have partnered with programs to offer dual degrees.
 Each school is a little different, so be sure to explore all of your options to find your GRAND fit.

 Chemical & Biomolecular Engineering